cbpark/ptc-cluster/docs/specification.md

 ``` no-highlight
 yum list installed
 ```

+`yum info` will show the detailed information of the package, e.g., `yum info gcc`.

 The physics softwares such as [ROOT](http://root.cern.ch/) and [Pythia](http://home.thep.lu.se/Pythia/) are provided through [Environment Modules](http://modules.sourceforge.net/).
 See the page of [Environment modules](modules.md).
 The more recent GCC's are also available using modules.